maierfelix/nvk/README.md

 #

-This is a low-abstraction [Vulkan](https://en.wikipedia.org/wiki/Vulkan_(API)) API for [Node.js](https://en.wikipedia.org/wiki/Node.js) with interfaces for JavaScript and [TypeScript](#typescript).
+This is a low-abstraction [Vulkan](https://en.wikipedia.org/wiki/Vulkan_(API)) API with interfaces for JavaScript and [TypeScript](#typescript).
 Currently the latest supported Vulkan version is *1.1.101*, which includes support for e.g. Compute Shaders and NVIDIA's Real-Time Ray Tracing Pipeline `VK_NV_raytracing`.

 ### Platforms: